 The journey of growing a beard demands a fair whack of patience and resilience.
 You also need the courage to ignore those second glances in the office, during that awkward period where your so-called beard looks like you’re hungover for the sixth day in a row and losing the plot a little bit.

 If your face is on the longer side, stubble will also frame your features, and square things up a little.
 Unfortunately, not everyone is invited to the party.
-If you have a bit of extra baggage beneath your jawline, sit tight on the stubble.
+If you have a bit of extra baggage beneath your jawline, sit tight on the stubble beard.
 Trying to shave a jawline into rounded or plump features won’t fool anyone, and can draw attention to your affliction.

-Low effort and quintessentially masculine, this look was favoured by distinguished British chaps in World War II photos, before its adoption and immortalisation by Tom Selleck.
+Admittedly more of a moustache style than a beard, the Chevron look was favoured by distinguished British chaps in World War II photos, before its adoption and immortalisation by Tom Selleck.

-You don’t need to be an old-money Brit or action hero to pull the chevron off.
-Simply let the moustache ends grow evenly across the top of your lip for several weeks, steadily brushing it with a comb to train the hairs to take desired silhouette.
+You don’t need to be an old-money Brit or action hero to pull the chevron beard off.
+Simply let the moustache ends grow evenly across the top of your lip for several weeks, steadily brushing it with a comb to train the hairs to take the desired silhouette.

 Using wax can help to shape the look – your barber will give you pointers on the right product for the thickness and texture of your hair.
 However, many men need more than 12 weeks to allow the shorter hairs beneath their nostrils to grow out to the edge of the moustache.